-How to Spot SEO Myths: 7 Common SEO Myths, Debunked
+How to Spot SEO Myths: 20 Common SEO Myths, Debunked

 For example, text that is not viewable on the first load of a page.

-Google has again debunked this myth as recent as March 31, 2020, but it has been a contentious idea amongst many SEOs years.
+Google has again debunked this myth as recently as March 31, 2020, but it has been a contentious idea amongst many SEOs years.

 In September 2018, Gary Illyes, Webmaster Trends Analyst at Google, answered a tweet thread about using tabs to display content.